-Virginia Beach, VA Lightning Map
+Virginia Beach, VA Lightning Strike Map

 Real-time lightning tracking for Virginia Beach, Virginia.
 This city averages 35 thunderstorm days per year, making lightning awareness important for Virginia Beach residents and visitors.